frossm/rpncalc/README.md

 Functions are global and can work across any stack.
 They are saved in the preferences system and will be reloaded when RPNCalc starts.
 They are saved immediatly after you give a new recording a name and press enter.

 When you execute a function, the steps of that function are executed one after the other.
 Therefore when you execute `undo` you will undo back through your function step by step.
 You do not `undo` the entire function in one command.
+Of course you can always run `undo NUM` where num is the steps to undo.

 The following commands can be entered during a recording, but are not recorded.
 - frac